chseeling/rpi_cluster/HDFS.md

 The warning can be ignored for now, later we will recompile the hadoop native library to address this warning.

 ### Troubleshooting
-Initially I git the error
+Initially I got the error

     error: Incompatible clusterIDs